- The Xbox game bar in an excellent tools for recording your gaming sessions, and it is built into the Windows 10 Operating System.

 After doing that, your local account will be converted to a Microsoft account and you should be able to use game recording feature with the Xbox app without any problems.

-- After doing that, you need to visit Windows Store and download the Xbox app again.
+- After doing that, you need to visit Microsoft Store and download the Xbox app again.

 Once the Xbox app is reinstalled, the problem should be resolved.